stackbit-projects/magnificent-crane-80be6/content/_index.md

   - type: hero_section
     title: 'Practical, No BS, Expert Advice on Cybersecurity'
     subtitle: Trusted action-oriented advice on security and privacy.
-    content: |
+    content: >
       Once a week to your inbox.
-Short to consume, quick and easy to implement.
+Short to read.
+Easy to understand.
+Quick to implement.
     actions:
       - label: Get the book
         url: /pricing